Home · Blog · Thorough Examination

 Higher cost per visit

 The Lifting Equipment Engineers Association (LEEA) is the leading professional body for the lifting industry in the UK and internationally.
-LEEA members have demonstrated competence through:
+LEEA members have demonstrated competence through a recognised set of criteria:

-LEEA accreditation is not a legal requirement under LOLER — but it provides a defensible, recognised benchmark of competence.
+LEEA accreditation is not a legal requirement under LOLER.
+It does provide a defensible and recognised benchmark of competence.
 Using a LEEA member significantly reduces the risk of an HSE challenge to the validity of an examination.
+It is not required.
+It is strongly advisable.

-If a thorough examination is carried out by someone who is not genuinely competent, it has no legal validity — even if a report is produced and a certificate issued.
+If a thorough examination is carried out by someone who is not genuinely competent, it has no legal validity.
+This applies even if a report is produced and a certificate issued.
 In the event of a lifting incident, the HSE will investigate the examiner's competence.
-If they were not competent, the employer who accepted the examination faces prosecution for failing to comply with Regulation 9, regardless of whether they knew the examiner was unqualified.
+If they were not competent, the employer who accepted the examination faces prosecution for failing to comply with Regulation 9.
+It does not matter whether you knew the examiner was unqualified.

-Practical rule: If you commission an examination from a third party, ask to see their qualifications and check their LEEA membership at leea.co.uk/find-a-member.
-Keep a record.
-If challenged by HSE, you need to demonstrate you took reasonable steps to verify competence.
+Practical rule: If you commission an examination from a third party, ask to see their qualifications and check their LEEA membership at leea.co.uk.
+Keep a record of what you checked and when.
+If challenged by the HSE, you need to demonstrate you took reasonable steps to verify competence.

 Who can carry out a LOLER thorough examination?+

-A competent person — someone with sufficient practical and theoretical knowledge and experience of the lifting equipment being examined to detect defects and assess their significance.
-The competent person must be sufficiently independent and impartial to make objective decisions.
+A competent person: someone with sufficient practical and theoretical knowledge and experience of the lifting equipment being examined to detect defects and assess their significance.
+The competent person must also be sufficiently independent and impartial to make objective decisions.
+There is no single government-issued licence or qualification.

 Can an employee carry out a LOLER thorough examination?+

 Yes, if they have the required competence and are sufficiently independent.
-In practice, this usually means they are not directly responsible for using the equipment and have no financial pressure to pass equipment that should fail.
-For most organisations, using an independent third-party examiner is the safer choice.
+In practice this usually means they are not directly responsible for maintaining the equipment and have no commercial pressure to pass equipment that should fail.
+For most organisations, using an independent third-party examiner is the more defensible route.

 What does LEEA accreditation mean?+